 Second Offence: Two positive test results, sufficiently spaced in time that they cannot both arise from a single dosage, will result in student expulsion.
 A refusal to take a hair follicle test will be construed as a positive test.

 Security is of prime concern to all schools and institutions at SAS.
 We acknowledge the need to have emergency procedures in place in the event that we have to move staff and students out of the building and/or off of the school grounds, or lock down the facility in the event of an intruder.
 Following is a brief outline of the school emergency procedures.
-A detailed review of emergency procedures will take place in Homebase classes and practice exercises will occur periodically.
+A detailed review of emergency procedures will take place in Advisory classes and practice exercises will occur periodically.